 Let’s look at some guns.

 First, we’ll look at guns I’ve had experience with, then we’ll examine some of the “best of the rest.”
 I have rounded most dimensions to one decimal place, which is probably close enough for our purposes.
-One area I reported two decimal places was width…some folks are can be pretty OCD when it comes to pistol width and I wanted to be able to compare exact numbers.
+One area I reported two decimal places was width…some folks can be pretty OCD when it comes to pistol width and I wanted to be able to compare exact numbers.
 After all, if you want more detail about any of these guns, there are plenty of manufacturer’s sites you can visit to get more information.
 All guns listed are polymer-framed and striker-fired unless otherwise noted.

 The Guns – My “Best” 9mms